camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/job-executor.md

     <td><code>waitTimeInMillis</code></td>
     <td>Integer</td>
     <td>
-      <p>Specify the wait time of the job acquisition thread in milliseconds.
-This value can be used to define how often the job acquisition thread should poll the database for jobs.</p>
+      Specify the wait time of the job acquisition thread in milliseconds.
+This value can be used to define how often the job acquisition thread should poll the database for jobs.
       <p><strong>Default Value:</strong> 5000</p>
     </td>
   </tr>